CVHub520/X-AnyLabeling/docs/en/user_guide.md

 ...
 ```

-By following these steps, you have successfully customized the colors of your labels.
-The next time you use these labels in your annotations, they will appear in the colors you have set.
+After completing these steps, the custom label colors will be applied.
+The next time you use these labels during annotation, they will display in the colors you set.

+> In X-AnyLabeling v2.4.0+, label colors can be directly set through the GUI.
+Navigate to `Tools` -> `Label Manager` in the menu bar.
+Note that these changes are only effective for the current session.

+### 7.3 Loading Predefined Labels

-Additionally, you can load predefined labels by modifying the `labels` field.
-Note that label names starting with **numbers** should be enclosed in single quotes `''`:
+To load `predefined labels`, you can modify the `labels` field in the configuration file.
+When defining label names with **pure numbers**, be sure to enclose them in single quotes `''`.
+Example:

 ```YAML
 ...